chameleon-system/chameleon-base/UPGRADE-6.3.md

 - progress-bar*

-## Chameleon CSS Styles
+## Backend Tree Path Rendering

-Tree paths are now rendered using bootstrap 4 breadcrumb styles.
+Tree paths are now rendered using Bootstrap 4 breadcrumb styles.
-Check your code for the CSS class "treeField" and if found, change the HTML to and ol/li list with breadcrumb classes.
+Check your code for the CSS class "treeField" and if found, change the HTML to ol/li list with breadcrumb classes.
 See TCMSTreeNode::GetTreeNodePathAsBackendHTML() for an example.

 ## Font Awesome Icons